josebastiase/RHEA/README.md

 1.  `test/tests/terzaghi/Workflow_TerzaghiImportData.ipynb`.
 This is a [Jupyter notebook](https://jupyter.org/) that creates files that define the hydraulic conductivity, porosity, bulk modulus and shear modulus throughout the Terzaghi soil sample.
 In this case, these properties are homogeneous.
 The files created are `K.data`, `p.data`, `L.data` and `G.data` (which are part of this repository, so you don't need to create them yourself).

 2. `test/tests/terzaghi/TerzaghiImportData.i`.
 This is the RHEA input file.
-Run it using the `rhea-opt` executable you created during compilation: `../../../rhea-opt -i TerzaghiImportData.i`.
+Run it using the `rhea-opt` executable you created during compilation: `cd ~/projects/RHEA/test/tests/terzaghi ; ../../../rhea-opt -i TerzaghiImportData.i`.

 3. `test/tests/terzaghi/plot_results.py`.
 This is a python file that plots the results, demonstrating agreement between RHEA and the analytical formulae derived by Terzaghi, as shown below.
 If you require more precise agreement, simply decrease the time-step size in `TerzaghiImportData.i`.